RezaFurnama/rezafurnama.github.io/about.md

 permalink: /about/
 ---

-This blog is hosted on github, made with jekyll.

-### More Information

-Still on development, not really complete yet.
+This blog is still on development, not really completed yet.
-Any sugestion is really appreciated.
+Any suggestion is really appreciated.

 ### Contact me